ipfs-shipyard/ipfs-pubsub-1on1/README.md

 ***Work in progress!***

 `ipfs-pubsub-1on1` is a 1-to-1 communication channel over IPFS Pubsub.
 It enables two peers to exchange messages between each other.
+Note that the channel is currently not authenticated nor encrypted!

 ## Usage